 Fact: Out of Gujarat’s 18,600 villages, the Vishwa Hindu Parishad (VHP) had units in 10,000 villages at the time of the riots of 2002.
 If it had wanted, it could have easily organized retaliatory riots in many of these 10,000 villages.
 Instead, only 40 out of the state’s 18,600 villages saw riots.
-The then VHP General Secretary Dr Praveen Togadia is a Patel and hails from Saurashtra region of Gujarat- just like Keshubhai Patel.
+VHP General Secretary Dr Praveen Togadia is a Patel and hails from Saurashtra region of Gujarat- just like Keshubhai Patel.
 And yet, no riots happened in Saurashtra at all- even in the first 3 days!

 On the other hand, the scale of the riots on February 28 in Ahmedabad was so large, that no organisation or group of organisations, like the Sangh Parivar could have done it alone.
 It was a spontaneous mass reaction to the Godhra killings.